isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Overview.md

 *   Pursuing effective international cooperation; and
 *   Adopting low-carbon practices.

-They are supported by the carbon tax, as a key enabler of this transition.
+These key thrusts are supported by our revised carbon tax, as a key enabler of this transition.

 ![](/images/2022_Infographic_Charting_Singapore's_Net_Zero_Future.jpg)